Last Updated on October 20, 2023

 We were able to easily complete the walk to the lighthouse within the 2 hour time limit of our parking ticket.
 Walking from the car park, it takes around 30 minutes to reach the top.
 Once you’ve reached the Boathouse restaurant, it’s just a short walk along the beach to the start of the track.
 The sand on the beach is quite compact, making it a fairly easy walk.
-The track to the Barrenjoey Lighthouse begins near a small, what looks like an abandoned house (just putting it out there in case it’s knocked down at some point in the future!), but the trail is well sign posted so you shouldn’t miss it!
+The track to the Barrenjoey Lighthouse begins near a small, what looks like an abandoned house (just putting it out there in case it’s knocked down at some point in the future!).
+But the trail is well sign posted so you shouldn’t miss it!

 (As Barrenjoey Lighthouse is part an Australian National Park, it is also a drone no fly zone)

 So as mentioned previously, it’s worth taking the Smugglers Track back down!
 You’ll find this starts to the right hand side of the keeper’s cottage and again, it is sign posted.
-This track was first created by customs officers in the 1850’s (before the lighthouse was built!) as a way of being able to spot smugglers that were trying to sneak goods into the area.
-There are some narrow areas where you may have to ‘give way’ or move over to allow others to pass but I never felt like I was going to roll off the edge of the cliff or anything.
+This track was first created by customs officers in the 1850’s (before the lighthouse was built!), as a way of being able to spot smugglers that were trying to sneak goods into the area.
+There are some narrow areas where you may have to ‘give way’ or move over to allow others to pass.
+But I never felt like I was going to roll off the edge of the cliff or anything.
 Keep an eye out for the interesting rock formations along the trail too!

-The Smugglers Track connects back up with the main trail near the bottom, so the last part back to the beach is the same as the start so you should then recognise where to go (ie. turn left)!
+The Smugglers Track connects back up with the main trail near the bottom.
+So the last part back to the beach is the same as the start so you should then recognise where to go (ie. turn left)!

-Where to stay in Palm Beach
+Where to Stay near Palm Beach

 Have you completed the Palm Beach lighthouse walk?
 If you have a favourite walk in Australia, I’d love to hear your recommendations!